 Now, for the best place to stay near Keukenhof Gardens and the Flower strip: Surprisingly, there aren’t that many hotels in and near Lisse.
 But no worries, there are plenty of amazing alternatives.
 This is by far our favorite one: De Groene Bollenschuur, a lovingly restored barn amidst the bulb fields.

-If you’re looking for a hotel nearby, we’d recommend staying in Noordwijk, a lovely seaside town very close to the flower fields.
+If you’re looking for an amazing hotel nearby, we’d recommend staying in Noordwijk, a lovely seaside town very close to the flower fields.
+Its central location makes it a great place to stay in spring and summer, whether you plan a Netherlands backpacking trip or a cultural road trip.
 The hotel we have our eye on for some time is the Vesper hotel which offers bike rental as well.

 Places to visit nearby